Skip to content

 An interactive editor for the session's live configuration:

-• Capabilities - enable or disable middleware (e.g. clipboard integration, screenshot access).
+• Capabilities - enable or disable middleware (e.g. clipboard integration, screenshot access), and configure the JSONL debug transcript (Logging).

 • Sandbox - set the sandbox mode (off, failover, container-only).